TenzingSh/nftstest/README.md

 AssemblyScript
 ==============
 Currently, AssemblyScript is not supported for this example.
-An old version can be found in the [NEP4 example](https://github.com/near-examples/NFT/releases/tag/nep4-example), but this is not recommended as it is out of date and does not follow the standards the NEAR SDK has set currently.
+An old version can be found in the [NEP4 example], but this is not recommended as it is out of date and does not follow the standards the NEAR SDK has set currently.